Most people who develop lymphoma do not have HIV. However:

 - Eat a healthy, balanced diet.
 Your medical team may be able to put you in touch with a dietitian if you have problems with eating.

-NHS Choices also offer advice and guidance on many of these topics.
+The NHS website also offer advice and guidance on many of these topics.

 Take care of your emotional wellbeing and mental health